kieranb662/Wordle-Guesser/README.md

+# Wordle Guesser

+This app is a little project/example of how to create composable views in SwiftUI.
+The idea was to make a tool to see all of the possible remaining words after your first few Wordle guesses.

+**Intended Use**

 # How To Generate Screenshots

 This app uses fastlane and frameit for generating appstore screenshots of all sizes